You have a million things going on at once, right?

 |Unit 4||Cost of Goods Sold - Where do we get this amount?|

 |Unit 5||Cost of Goods Sold - How do we calculate amount and pull reports?|

 |Unit 6||Chasing Rabbits - Why don't my bank deposits match Amazon's report?|

 |Unit 7||1099-K - Why did we get it and what do we do with it?|

 I’d like to take a minute to introduce myself.

 My name is Vicki McCay.
 I’m a wife and homeschooling mother, who has an Amazon FBA business and does accounting for other local small businesses.
 With many years in automotive (double-entry) accounting under my belt, QuickBooks was a logical solution when we started a 401(c)3 mission organization almost twenty years ago.
 Learning it was hard, but with perseverance and the experience in the car business, I succeeded in setting up the accounting system for the non-profit.

-Then a couple years ago, I started investigating options for what we’d do when my husband retired.
+I started investigating options for what we’d do when my husband retired.
 We’ll be debt free, except for living expenses – utilities and food.
 We won’t need much, but we will need some.
 So, one day I stumbled upon Amazon FBA.
 It intrigued me because I liked the fact that it was something I could do without being tied to the house or inventory.
 We want to be able to travel on the spur of the moment, you know.